festusaigbogun/My_First_Excel_Project/README.md

 # My_First_Excel_Project

 ## INTRODUCTION
-This project looks at the analysis of a dataset of a dataset consisting of  Gross sales, COGS and profit data sorted by market segment and country region. *The dataset was gotten from KEGGLE*.
+This project looks at the analysis of a dataset of a dataset consisting of  Gross sales, COGS and profit data sorted by market segment and country region. **This dataset was gotten from KEGGLE**.
 ### SKILLS DEMONSTRATED
 - Data Cleaning
 - Making use of some advance excel function